Discover more about our diverse and wonderful teachers.

 I have always loved walking, hiking, biking and skiing, and incorporated yoga into my routine about nine years ago to enhance my flexibility.
 Much of the yoga I practiced was power vinyasa.
 I enjoyed the physical challenge of this fast-paced practice, but when I was introduced to Alignment Yoga three years ago, the precision of movement and anatomical basis for poses resonated with me.
 In 2014 I completed my 200 hour training in Alignment-Based Yoga, and began teaching teen athletes, beginners’ alignment yoga, and yin yoga.
 I enjoy weaving meditation and breathing practices into my classes and hope to empower students to deepen their practice through an understanding of anatomy and alignment.

-Gloria has been practicing yoga since 2000 and has recently completed her 200 hour RYT certification at Discover Yoga.
+Gloria has been practicing yoga since 2000 and has completed both her 200 and 500 hour RYT certifications in Viniyoga from Discover Yoga and Essential Yoga Therapy, respectively.
+In addition, she completed the Essential Yoga Therapy Low Back Program and the Buteyko Breathing Instructor Certification.
 She began practicing yoga to improve flexibility and low back issues, and realized over time, that yoga was so much more.
-It’s now an integral part of her life, and has helped her navigate life’s journey with more acceptance and compassion.
-Recently retired from corporate life, she is now enjoys sharing the benefits of yoga with others and is pursuing her 500 hour RYT certification.
-Gloria also enjoys spending time with family and friends, traveling, reading, gardening, walking/hiking, knitting, cooking and eating!
+It’s now an integral part of her life, helping her navigate life’s journey with more acceptance and compassion.
+Recently retired from corporate life, she is now enjoys sharing the benefits of yoga with others.
+Gloria also enjoys spending time with family and friends, grandparenting, traveling, reading, gardening, walking/hiking, knitting, cooking and eating!

 Jamie completed the teacher training program at 8 Limbs Yoga Centers in Seattle.
 She is also a certified prenatal instructor through the Seattle Holistic Center with Colette Crawford.
 She is incredibly inspired by yogini mothers to be and passionate about sharing the numerous benefits yoga can offer throughout pregnancy, birth and motherhood.
 The practice of yoga helps us find strength, confidence, and freedom in our minds and bodies as well as a little peace and calm as we journey through life.
 Her classes are filled with light-hearted energy using breath awareness to calm and focus the mind as well as uplift the body.
 She encourages students to find sthira and sukha (steady alertness and ease) as they travel through the moving meditation of the yoga practice.